ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/create_report.rst

 Create PDF Report for Groups
 ----------------------------

-As of ThreatConnect version 5.4, it is possible to create a report PDF for a group in ThreatConnect from the API.
+As of ThreatConnect version 5.4, it is possible to create a report PDF for a Group in ThreatConnect from the API.
 The general format for this request is as follows:

 .. code::

     GET /v2/groups/{type}/{id}/pdf

-This endpoint is available for all of the following group types:
+This endpoint is available for all of the following Group types:

 - Adversaries
 - Campaigns